PUSHKIN'S POEMS

 The attentive maiden's eyes were strained,

-Fixed ever more keenly on the trace.
+Fixed ever more keenly on the trail.

-With trembling then Tatyana saw
+With trembling then Tatyana noticed

-With what ideas, thoughts, remarks,
+With what ideas, remarks or word,

-Or silently he had agreed.
+Or silently he had consented.

 Upon the margins she often noted